Mission Statement: The Rice Lake Public Library connects all people to their community

 Rice Lake area.
 It is a source of pride for local residents, most of whom make extensive

 use of the library’s materials and facility.
 All people feel welcome at the Rice Lake Public

-“The Rice Lake Library, one of the finest educational and resource centers around, began in July of 1896 in the city-owned building on West Messenger Street just off Main, Which was also being used as a training school and high school.
+“The Rice Lake Library, one of the finest educational and resource centers around, began in July of 1896 in the city-owned building on West Messenger Street just off Main, Which was also being used as a city hall and high school.
 The Rice Lake City Library Board was formed simultaneously, and James Bracklin served as the chairman for the initial meeting.
 The officers elected at that session were F. T. Watson, president; Dr. O. M. Sattre, vice president; Judge James Robbins, secretary, and George Blystone, treasurer.

 The next year the library board asked for donations of books and periodicals.
 The Rice Lake Manufacturing Co. put in 215 feet of shelving for $26 and furniture came to $31.
 The city council appropriated $30 for fitting up the rooms, two at the time, later converting them into one.
 Corrine Howard was named the first librarian in April of 1897.
 The library was open only on Wednesdays and Saturdays from 2-5pm and 7-9pm.